yaolu93/blogstore/content/cv.md

 **Java Back-End Engineer**	   *Shanghai, China*

-* Communicate with the account manager of Ping An Insurance Company, implement and improve requirements.
+* Communicated with the account manager of Ping An Insurance Company, implemented and improved requirements.

-* Performed detailed information/requirement collection, solution mapping, development and deployment and interaction with different divisions.
+* Performed detailed information/requirement collection, solution mapping, development and deployment and interacted with different divisions.

 * Applied market intelligence and performance monitoring for the development and maintenance of various services.